***Book Coaching Services Coming Soon!***

 I want to work with you as my editor.
 Now what?

-I will email you again one week prior to our start date to remind you to finalize any self edits and to send the most current version of your manuscript to me no later than 48 hours prior to our start date.
+- I will email you again one week prior to our start date to remind you to finalize any self edits and send the most current version of your manuscript to me no later than 48 hours prior to our start date.

-Editing Process
+Editorial Process

 Do you require a contract or service agreement?
 What does it include?

 Yes.
-The contract outlines our agreement of the editing services to be rendered, detailing the scope of work that includes and what you should expect upon conclusion of editing, as well as the pricing structure.
+The contract outlines our agreement of the editorial services to be rendered, detailing the scope of work that includes and what you should expect upon conclusion of editing, as well as the pricing structure.
 Our contract will also include an intellectual property clause and an NDA, both of which protect your hard work.
 The goal of our contract is for both parties to be protected and understand exactly what to expect from our agreement to work together so there are no bad surprises or misunderstandings.

 What can I expect during the editorial process?